simbiota/simbiota/README.md

 ### Build yourself

-You can probably try Simbiota on any linux system with `CONFIG_FANOTIFY_ACCESS_PERMISSIONS` enabled, you just need to compile it.
+You can probably try Simbiota on any linux system, you just need to compile it.
-Simbiota is written in Rust, so you need to setup a working rust environment with either `rust` or `rustup`.
+Simbiota is written in Rust, so you need to setup a working rust environment with either `rust` or `rustup` follow your distribution's documentation.
+When it's ready, you can build Simbiota with the following commands:

 ```bash
 git clone https://github.com/simbiota/simbiota.git